Phase transitions induced by standard and predetermined measurements in transmon arrays: Numerical simulations

-As discussed above in Fig.~\ref{fig:numerical_results_1}, $\braket{N_1}$ is not informative regarding the phase transition in either of the two measurements: $\braket{N_L}$ is constant in both cases, and $\braket{N_{\ell'}}$ is constant for the \textit{standard} measurement and changes monotonically for the \textit{predetermined} measurement, for all measurement probabilities.
-However, the fact that the phase transition occurs in the statistical properties of the circuit dynamics suggests studying the distribution of the measurement results of such observables, which ultimately depends on the distribution of the ground state over the Fock space~\citep{altland22}.
-In the area-law phase, the high measurement probability $p$ produces products states close to $\ket{\alpha_1,\alpha_2,...,\alpha_L}$, while in the volume-law phase, due to ergodicity, the stationary states will correspond to superpositions $\binom{L+N_{\rm T}-1}{N_T}^{-1/2}\sum_{i_1+i_2+\cdots+i_L=N_T}\ket{i_1 ,i_2 ,\dots,i_L} $ in which all states of the base vectors are visited with equal probability, where $N_T$ corresponds to the total number of bosons in a particular sector.
-Although an individual stationary state is a superposition of states belonging to the same sector, due to the presence of \textit{predetermined} measurements that do not preserve the total number of bosons, different stationary states (i.e.~trajectories and iterations) could belong to sectors other than the initial state.
-In this sense, we measure the fit of the observed distributions to the two distributions of the extreme cases $p=\{0,1\}$ for $N_L$ and $N_{\ell'}$: in the area-law phase ($p=1$) there is a delta distribution corresponding to the value of the observable in the state $\ket{\alpha_1,\alpha_2 ,...,\alpha_L}$; and in the volume-law phase ($0 < p \ll 1$) the distribution of the value of the observable corresponds to the one existing for a uniform distribution of the base vectors.
+In the case of the feedback measurement in the area-law phase, the high measurement probability $p$ produces product states close to $\ket{\alpha_1,\alpha_2,...,\alpha_L}$.
+In the volume-law phase, due to ergodicity, the stationary states will correspond to states that can have a contribution by all base vectors with equal probability.
+Although an individual stationary state is a superposition of states belonging to the same sector, due to the presence of \textit{feedback} measurements that do not preserve the total number of bosons, different stationary states (i.e.~trajectories and iterations) could belong to sectors other than the initial state.
+In this sense, we measure the fit of the observed distributions to the two distributions of the extreme cases $p=\{0,1\}$ for $N_L$ and $N_{\ell'}$: in the area-law phase ($p=1$) there is a delta distribution corresponding to the value of the observable in the state $\ket{\alpha_1,\alpha_2 ,...,\alpha_L}$; and in the size-dependent phase ($0 < p \ll 1$) the distribution of the value of the observable corresponds to the one existing for a uniform distribution of the base vectors.